 6. Free Museums

-Let’s start with the Hyde Park, which is the oldest public parkland in Australia.
-Here you can relax on the green areas, see fountains and churches around.
+Let’s start with Hyde Park, which is the oldest public parkland in Australia.
+Here you can relax in the green areas, see fountains and churches around.
 And then there are Centennial Parklands which is a group of three urban parklands in the eastern suburbs of Sydney.
-This consists of the Centennial Park, Moore Park and Queen’s Park that are listed on the New South Wales Heritage Register.
-And Chinese Garden of Friendship that was built to symbolize Sydney’s friendship with sister city Guangzhou in Guangdong, to mark Australia’s bicentennial in 1988.
+These consist of the Centennial Park, Moore Park, and Queen’s Park that are listed on the New South Wales Heritage Register.
+Also, the Chinese Garden of Friendship that was built to symbolize Sydney’s friendship with its sister city Guangzhou in Guangdong, to mark Australia’s bicentennial in 1988.

-One of the best shopping or just exploring experience would be Queen Victoria Building which is named to commemorate the Queen of England’s Diamond Jubilee in 1897.
+One of the best shopping or just exploring experiences would be the Queen Victoria Building which is named to commemorate the Queen of England’s Diamond Jubilee in 1897.
 Yeah, it’s Sydney’s premier shopping destination located in the heart of the city.
 The impressive one is also Sydney Fish Market – one of the biggest fish markets in the whole world!
-For this one usually the tours are organized, but you can be the lucky one and try to get in for free.
+For this one usually, the tours are organized, but you can be the lucky one and try to get in for free.
 And then comes the bustling Paddy’s Market that dates back more than 150 years ago.
-Here you will find souvenirs, clothing, electronics and so much more.
-And these are only few.
-Special markets are usually organized during the weekends, also try some night markets – for current ones information office will be able to help!
+Here you will find souvenirs, clothing, electronics and so much more!
+And these are only a few.
+Special markets are usually opening during the weekends.
+And try some night markets – for current ones information office will be able to help!

 Yeah, this city is famous for its beaches!
-They all are so beautiful and every each of them is equipped with all the necessary facilities like toilets and showers, picnic areas, electric barbecues and more.
+They all are so beautiful and every one of them is equipped with all the necessary facilities like toilets and showers, picnic areas, electric barbecues and more.
 But which beach to choose?
-There are some great and special ones like e.g. Bondi Beach, which was the set for the Guinness World Record for the largest swimsuit photo shoot with more than thousand women wearing bikinis.
+There are some great and special ones like e.g. Bondi Beach, which was the setting for the Guinness World Record for the largest swimsuit photoshoot with more than a thousand women wearing bikinis.
 Then there is Manly Beach which got the name from the English founder of the city who was impressed by the indigenous inhabitants’ “manly behavior.”
 Palm Beach is home to some Australian TV shows, while Bronte Beach is a bit more local, out of the tourist crowds.
-Bilgola beach is hidden at the bottom of a hill therefore very picturesque and Shelly beach is famous for many colourful fishes on the coast.
-Huge choice, and each of the beaches will be adorable!
+Bilgola Beach is hidden at the bottom of a hill therefore very picturesque, and Shelly Beach is famous for many colourful fish on the coast.
+There`s a huge choice and each of the beaches will be adorable!

-The Blue Mountains actually are not within Sydney, but if you have already reached the city, these places would be a must.
+The Blue Mountains actually are not within Sydney, but if you have already reached the city, this place would be a must.
 Firstly, where the name came from?
 The Blue Mountains look blue because of the eucalyptus trees growing there.
 Can you imagine that 13% of the known species of eucalyptus around the world are found in the Blue Mountains?
-Yeah, that’s why the Greater Blue Mountains Area is being written in UNESCO Heritage list.
-There are around 140 kilometres of walking tracks through the natural bushland, waterfalls and impressive rock formations.
-This is just a natural wonder of the world!
+Yeah, that’s why the Greater Blue Mountains Area is being written on the UNESCO Heritage list.
+There are around 140 kilometers of walking tracks through the natural bushland, waterfalls, and impressive rock formations.
+This is a natural wonder of the world!
 Do not miss it!

 Sydney – what a spectacular city it is!
 We are sure you will have a wish to stay here longer.
 We loved it!
 And we definitely can recommend you to visit Sydney!